First passage time properties of diffusion with a broad class of stochastic diffusion coefficients: FPT distribution

-In the present study, we derive the diffusion equations using the method we used in our previous study~\cite{Uchida24}.
+The basis of the method is that the sample paths of a stochastic DC are not stochastic in time, but deterministic.
+In the method, we first derive the diffusion equation for each sample path of a stochastic DC, find the propagator for displacement for each sample path by solving the diffusion equation, and then obtain the FPT distribution for each sample path from the propagator.
+To derive the FPT distribution of the diffusion described by Eq.~(\ref{eq:pifgt1}), the FPT distribution for each sample path is then averaged over the space of the sample paths of the stochastic DC.
+To formalize this approach, we begin by defining the diffusion equation for each sample path.

 A stochastic process is an ensemble of all possible time functions (sample paths) with a probability defined for subsets of those functions.
 Thus, when we denote the sample space for $ D(t) $ as $ \Omega $, a sample as $ \omega $, and a sample path of $ D(t) $ as $ D(t,\omega ) $, Eq.~(\ref{eq:pifgt1}) can be considered as an ensemble of the following equations:

 where $ x(t;\omega ) $ is the position of the diffusing particle for a given sample path $ D(t,\omega ) $.
+For a given $ \omega $, Eq.~(\ref{eq:lefesp}) is the Langevin equation for the sample path of $ D(t;\omega ) $.
 Here, note that a subset of the equations given by Eq.~(\ref{eq:lefesp}) is assigned the same probability as the corresponding subset of sample paths of $ D(t) $.
 A sample path of a stochastic process is a single, specific outcome from the ensemble of all possible time functions and is a deterministic function of time.
 Thus, $ D(t,\omega ) $ is a deterministic function of time and if $ \int_{0}^{t} D(t';\omega ) dt' < \infty $, the diffusion equations corresponding to Eq.~(\ref{eq:lefesp}) is given by